helaili/github-oidc-auth-app/README.md

 ]
 ```

  If a set of claim matches several entries, the permissions will be the sum of the permissions of all the matching entries.
-For instance, a job targeting the `production` environment in a `public` repository named `talkingheads/road-to-nowhere` will get the following permissions:
+For instance, a job targeting the `production` environment in a `public` repository named `talkingheads/road-to-nowhere` will get the following entitlements:

  ```json
 {